ashwinvin/websurfx/README.md

 Before you can start building `anvesh`, you will need to have `Cargo` installed on your system.
 You can find the installation instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-To get started with Websurfx, clone the repository, edit the config file, which is located in the `anvesh/` directory, and install the Redis server by following the instructions located [here](https://redis.io/docs/getting-started/) and then run the anvesh server and redis server using the following commands:
+To get started with Anvesh, clone the repository, edit the config file, which is located in the `anvesh/` directory, and install the Redis server by following the instructions located [here](https://redis.io/docs/getting-started/) and then run the anvesh server and redis server using the following commands:

 ```shell
 git clone https://github.com/neon-mmd/anvesh.git